jrheard/blog/_drafts/watercolorbot.md

 title:  "Drawing Pictures and Making Games with a WaterColorBot"
 ---

 I'm spending the 2017-18 school year volunteering in a few tech classes in a local high school.
-One of those classes is a beginner/intermediate Python course led by a teacher named Tamara Gray.
+One of those classes is a beginner/intermediate Python course led by a teacher named Tamara O'Malley.
 It's her first time teaching Python, and I have a lot of experience with the language, so I've been helping her come up with [fun projects](http://blog.jrheard.com/python/passwords) for the students to work on.

 When we started talking about potential projects, Tamara mentioned that she had a [watercoloring robot](http://watercolorbot.com/) that she'd like to have the students use somehow.
 She'd already had a lot of success using it in another intro-to-programming course via a block-based language called [Snap](https://github.com/evil-mad/WaterColorBlocks), but she wasn't sure how to talk to it via Python.